Northern Virginia Technology Council Announces the 2020 NVTC Tech 100 Honorees

-NVTC Tech 100 awards celebrate the most innovative technology companies and top tech executives in the region
+The annual awards celebrate the most innovative technology companies and top tech executives in the region.

-- The Northern Virginia Technology Council (NVTC) today announced the 2019 NVTC Tech 100, a list of groundbreaking companies, leaders and innovators within the region’s technology community.
-These technology companies and executives have demonstrated dedication, vision and innovation within the region’s technology industry.
+- Northern Virginia Technology Council (NVTC), the membership and trade association for the Northern Virginia technology community, today announced the 2020 NVTC Tech 100, a list of groundbreaking companies, leaders and innovators within the Greater Washington region’s technology community.

-This year’s program attracted over 180 nominations throughout the Greater Washington area.
-Each nomination was carefully reviewed and considered by a panel of judges that included Joel Kallett, Managing Director of Clearsight Advisors; Sam Maness, Managing Director of Defense and Government Services Investment Banking at Raymond James & Associates, Inc.; April L. Young, PhD, Managing Director at Hercules Capital; and Dendy Young, Managing Partner at McLean Capital, LLC.
-One hundred tech companies and 25 executives comprise the 2019 NVTC Tech 100 awards list.
-The honorees truly represent the region’s diverse and thriving technology ecosystem.
+This year’s program attracted nearly 200 nominations that were carefully reviewed and considered by a panel of independent judges including Joel Kallett, Managing Director of Clearsight Advisors; Sam Maness, Managing Director of Defense and Government Services Investment Banking at Raymond James & Associates, Inc.; and Jean Stack, Managing Director Global Technology and Services team and Co-Head of Government Services Investment Banking practice at Baird.
+The final NVTC Tech100 Award list comprises 100 tech companies and 26 executives, each consistently demonstrating dedication, vision and innovation.

 |All Traffic Solutions